 If you live in the Avera service area (South Dakota, Minnesota, Iowa, Nebraska and North Dakota), schedule an appointment with an Avera provider and ask about the GeneFolio test.
 Your Avera provider can order the test using the lab #322-3050.
 Find an Avera provider.

-If you have a non-Avera provider and live outside the Avera service area, we apologize that we’re currently unable to offer the GeneFolio test to patients at non-Avera facilities due to licensing.
-We recommend talking to your provider about your desire for pharmacogenomics testing.
+If you have a non-Avera provider and live outside the Avera service area, we recommend you visit with your physician or medical provider for your desire for pharmacogenomics.
 They may be aware of a similar test available in your area.
 You can also search online for “pharmacogenomics testing companies” near you.
 If you need further assistance, call 605-322-3050.

 How much does the GeneFolio test cost?
 Is it covered by insurance?